jcheminform/cito-editorial/editorial.md

 *cito:agreesWith* and *cito:disagreesWith*.

 We also plan to adopt this approach for comments (*cito:repliesTo*) and corrigenda (*cito:cito:updates*).
-These annotation will be handled at an editorial level.
+These annotations will be handled at an editorial level.

 With this pilot we hope to trigger further adoption of approaches like CiTO.
 We plan to use this information in Wikicite [<a href="#citeref11">11</a>] and Scholia [<a href="#citeref12">12</a>]